 Kristin and her husband, composer Saman Samadi, have created and organized an international composition competition known simply as “Samadis'.”
 This festival concluded with a successful winners' concert in March of 2016 and published as a record album.
 The two also operated a record label known as Samadis', from 2014 to 2018.

 Kristin enjoys a successful teaching career—she has been a faculty member of the Brooklyn Music House, The Piano School of NYC, Long Beach Music, Oceanside Music, and Adelphi University—she also manages her own private studio.
 Kristin taught as an adjunct professor at Adelphi University, teaching courses, there, in Basic Keyboard Skills as well as Form and Analysis.
 Kristin is a strong advocate of the training programs of Madeline Bruser (author of “The Art of Practicing”), applying this method in her teaching philosophy—having discovered its utility and value as a faculty member during the Sound of Manhattan Music Festival 2018—while teaching several masterclasses and judging the competition there—Kristin saw tangible results in this method and uses it today.

-Most recently, Kristin has been rehearsing with pianist Flora Tzannetaki in preparation for her first post-pandemic live performance.
-The duo will perform in Ely as well as Lee Hall of Wolfson College and Robinson College Chapell at the University of Cambridge.
-Kristin Samadi recently accepted a position at Abbey College, Cambridge, where she will teach piano.
+Most recently, Kristin has been collaborating with Greek pianist Flora Tzanetaki.
+Their post-pandemic live performances were well received in Kings Ely, Lee Hall of Wolfson College and Robinson College Chapell at the University of Cambridge.
+They are currently preparing for performances at Clare College, University of Cambridge (May 2022) and Buckingham Summer Festival (July 2022).
+Kristin Samadi recently accepted a position at Abbey College, Cambridge, where she teaches piano.
 Kristin is a mother of two and currently lives in Cambridge, England.